xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 - In this query we show an RBAC viewpoint from the perspective of cluster role bindings.

+#### Authentication vs Kubeconfig

+Even when Kubernetes authenticates users via external certificates, the **kubeconfig** file is still essential because it serves as a configuration file that stores authentication and cluster access details.
+Here's why it's still needed:

+1. **Client Configuration**: The `kubeconfig` file contains the information needed for `kubectl` or any Kubernetes client to connect to the cluster, including:

+    - The API server endpoint (`server`).
+    - The authentication method (`certificate-authority`, `client-certificate`, `client-key`, `token`, or an external authentication provider).
+    - The cluster name and context.

+2. **Certificate Storage and Reference**: Even if Kubernetes is using an external Certificate Authority (CA) to authenticate users, the `kubeconfig` file typically references these certificates (or other credentials like bearer tokens) to authenticate requests.

+3. **Multi-Cluster and Multi-User Management**: A `kubeconfig` file can store multiple clusters and user credentials, allowing users to switch between different environments (e.g., development, testing, production) easily.

+4. **Delegating Authentication to External Providers**: If Kubernetes uses an **OIDC provider, LDAP, or another external system**, the `kubeconfig` may contain a token or instructions for retrieving credentials dynamically.

+5. **Context Switching**: The `kubeconfig` file allows users to manage multiple Kubernetes environments efficiently by defining different contexts.
 ### **RBAC Components**

 - **Users**: External identities interacting with Kubernetes.
 Users are not managed by Kubernetes.